Rabina4363sf/how-to-show-row-validation-error-tooltip-without-hovering-on-the-error-icon-on-the-rowheader-in-winf/README.md

 This example illustrates how to show row validation error tooltip without hovering on the error icon on the RowHeader in WinForms DataGrid (SfDataGrid).

 By default, [WinForms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid) (SfDataGrid) displays validation error tooltip when hovering on the error icon in the row header cell.
-However, you can show tooltip immediately after the value is changed without hovering on the row header cell by using [SfToolTip](https://www.syncfusion.com/winforms-ui-controls/tooltip).
+However, you can show tooltip immediately after the value is changed without hovering on the row header cell by using [Winforms ToolTip](https://www.syncfusion.com/winforms-ui-controls/tooltip) (SfToolTip).

 ```C#